Moooooin/LiDAR-Person-Detection/README.md

-# BLickfeld Cube 1 LiDAR binary classification for detecting humans in a set doorframe
+# Blickfeld Cube 1 LiDAR binary classification for detecting humans in a set doorframe

 Created 10.01.2025 Brunswick, Germany